Determinant and Pfaffian formulas for particle annihilation: Introduction

-The introduction presents formulas for discrete random walks, but the method applies more broadly: \begin{itemize} \item \textbf{Continuous processes.} The discrete framework (\Cref{sec:setup} develops it for arbitrary planar directed acyclic graphs) extends to Brownian motion, birth-death chains, and other processes satisfying the Karlin--McGregor assumptions~\cite{KM1959} (strong Markov property, meeting times are stopping times).
-The full continuous-time treatment is developed in the companion paper~\cite{Sniady2026coalescence}. \item \textbf{Ghost anonymity.} Our formula treats ghost pairs as anonymous: they do not remember which initial particles produced them.
-Can this be refined to prescribe which particles annihilate---that is, can ghosts remember their origin? \Cref{sec:prescribed} provides computational evidence that no such refinement exists: the prescribed annihilation probability cannot be expressed as any linear combination of Karlin--McGregor products, even allowing arbitrary rational coefficients.
-Ghost anonymity is not merely a bookkeeping convenience but appears essential for the formula to exist. \end{itemize}
+Ghost pairs do not remember which initial particles produced them.
+Can this be refined to prescribe \emph{which} particles annihilate? \Cref{sec:prescribed} provides computational evidence that no such refinement exists: the prescribed annihilation probability cannot be expressed as any linear combination of Karlin--McGregor products, even allowing arbitrary rational coefficients.
+This evidence indicates that ghost anonymity is not a bookkeeping convenience but a structural necessity.